-After five minutes, relaxation and freezing shut off the usual sensations from the body.
+After five minutes, relaxation and freezing shut off the familiar sensations from the body.
 You start to lose your boundaries and disconnect from reality.

 Technique 2: Contemplation

 When you lie down and calm down, focus on the tip of your nose.
 Feel it without being distracted by thoughts.
-When you meditate on the tip of your nose, your mind cannot illuminate the activity with concrete, clear thoughts for long.
+When you meditate on the end of your nose, your mind cannot illuminate the activity with concrete, straightforward ideas for long.
 For the mind, the touch of the tip of the nose is indistinct.
 Focusing on a specific point distracts from the usual flow of thought.

 In the last article, I already talked about the effects of caffeine on the body.
 Not everyone is sensitive to their body, so the effects of caffeine on the body are often underestimated.